microconfig/microconfig-quickstart/initial.md

   ready: /monitoring/ready
 ```

-As you can see a lot of copy-paste, some environment specific values and clear dependencies between services.
+As you can see a lot of copy-paste, some environment specific values, almost same log templates and clear dependencies between services.
-Not let's see how Microconfig solves these problems:
+Not let's see how Microconfig can help with all of this:

 [See individual features in action](features.md)